SIMTUGZ/Learning-c/Test Your Programming Skills/LEVEL 1/README.md

        Input Inches: 5
        5.00 inch is 12.70 cm

-2.Write a C program that collects and displays basic student information.
+2. Write a C program that collects and displays basic student information.
 The program should:

 - Ask the user to input their name, program and year, contact number, and address.